Overheard on Slack: RIP IRL?

 M13 will occasionally share what we’re overhearing on our Slack channels as our team unpacks the day’s news.
-This piece features a conversation between Christine Choi, Matt Hoffman, & Carter Reum.
+This piece features a conversation between Christine Choi, Matt Hoffman, and Carter Reum.

 Christine 11:04 AM